-To get you started, I’ll share a few of my best home remedies, and give you some tips for how to remove bugs from plants.
-To learn more, read about my natural pest control home remedies for houseplants.
+To get you started, I’ll share a few of my best home remedies, and give you some tips for how to remove bugs from indoor plants.
+To learn more, read about my natural pest control remedies for houseplants.

-- As soon as you discover that a plant is infested, the first thing you should do is isolate it to keep the houseplant pest from spreading to your other plants.
+- As soon as you discover that a plant is infested, the first thing you should do is isolate it to keep the bugs from spreading to your other plants.

 - For bugs on leaves, you can wash the plant to kill as many as possible.
-I recommend using a mild liquid soap on houseplants.
-Be sure to test it on a few leaves before washing the whole plant.
+I recommend using a mild liquid soap.
+Be sure to test it on a few leaves before washing the whole houseplant.

-- If the plant is too large to bring to a sink or bathtub, you use a soapy spray to wash the leaves.
-I use 1 tsp liquid soap to 1 liter of water, and mix it into a spray bottle.
-If you don’t want to make your own, you can buy an organic insecticidal soap and use that instead.
-You can pour either of these into the pot to kill bugs in plant soil.
+- If the plant is too large to bring to a sink or bathtub, use a soapy spray to wash the leaves.
+I mix 1 tsp liquid soap to 1 liter of water, and pour it into a spray bottle.
+If you don’t want to make your own, you can buy an organic insecticidal soap instead.
+You could also pour either of these into the pot to kill bugs in soil.

 - Use an indoor plant insect spray for long-term control, but make sure it’s organic.
 Neem oil is a natural insecticide that works great to keep bugs off houseplants.
 Horticultural oil also works well.
-Either of these will also work to kill the tiny bugs in houseplant soil.
+Either of these will also kill the tiny bugs in the soil.

 - For houseplants with flying bugs, use yellow sticky traps to capture and kill them.

 Get or more detailed information and tips for how to get rid of bugs in indoor plants here.

-The first step in getting rid of bugs on houseplants is understanding where they came from in the first place.
-Unfortunately these tiny houseplant pests can appear out of nowhere.
+The first step in getting rid of bugs on houseplants is understanding where they came from.
+Unfortunately these tiny pests can appear out of nowhere.